 • Labor Day originates from the labor movement.

-• The federal and state government, police, and military often work with employers to obstruct workers’ rights and movements.
+• The federal and state governments, police, and military often work with employers to obstruct workers’ rights and movements.